Professor Simon Gaskell

 Professor Craig Mahoney is Principal and Vice-Chancellor at the University of the West of Scotland.
 His previous roles have included CEO at the Higher Education Academy and Deputy Vice-Chancellor at Northumbria University.
 A dynamic public advocate of higher education, Craig has a keen interest in differentiated student-centred learning, teaching excellence, internationalisation and research informed teaching.
 He is an ardent supporter of the use of e-learning; technology to support teaching and open educational resources.

-Professor Denise McAlister, Pro-Vice-Chancellor (Learning, Teaching and Student Experience) at the Ulster University
+Professor Denise McAlister, Formerly Pro-Vice-Chancellor (Learning, Teaching and Student Experience) at the Ulster University

 Previous to this she held positions as Head of School, School of Public Policy, Economics and Law, and Dean of the Faculties of Business and Management and Social Sciences and Pro-Vice-Chancellor (Quality Assurance and Enhancement).